-* Notice from Cultural Affairs Bureau: Due to renovation, the Ruins of St Paul and the Museum of Sacred Art and Crypt will be closed between August 16 and September 15 while the façade of the Ruins of St Paul will remain open to the public.
+* Notice from Cultural Affairs Bureau: Due to renovation, the Ruins of St. Paul's and the Museum of Sacred Art and Crypt are closed temporarily.
+The façade of the Ruins of St. Paul's will remain open to the public.

 Opening hours: Museum of Sacred Art and Crypt: 9 a.m. to 6 p.m. daily (except Tuesday afternoon), no admission after 5:30 p.m.
 (Tuesdays: closed after 2 p.m.
 Open as usual on public holidays.)